Karys’ Story: Innovation & Collaboration Provide “Nothing but the Best”

 “Since we used an anonymous sperm donor to get pregnant, we signed up for a group where you can connect with other siblings who have used the same donor,” said Monét.
 “We posted a picture of Mathís and Landry, and one of the moms of the siblings messaged me and told me that she noticed Mathís had a small ridge on his forehead.
 Her son had the same ridge too.
 It turns out that five of the sibling boys had a noticeable ridge as well.
 Based off this information, we brought the concern to our pediatrician, Dr. Sahra Niazi, to get it checked out.”

 “Monét and I weren’t too concerned about the ridge,” added Kristin.
 “When we took him for his well checkup with his pediatrician, Dr. Niazi measured his head circumference like she did at every appointment to ensure it was growing properly.
 Three months after his prior appointment, we noticed Mathís’ head circumference didn’t grow.
-Dr. Niazi encouraged us to get a second opinion and referred us to Children’s Hospital & Medical Center.”
+Dr. Niazi encouraged us to get a second opinion and referred us to Children’s Nebraska.”

 Choosing Children’s